joannytan/WCD_datarepo/README.md

 Both of these datasets are completely synthetic and not intended to replicate any real world data scenario in particular.
 They are used as a teaching tool and **are not intended in any way for analysis**

 The simulation script is also included for posterity, but students do not need to use this.
+(The original data was created by Dr. Lauren, Monash University)